highcharts/highcharts/docs/dashboards/your-first-dashboard.md

 When you are ready to create your first simple dashboard, please follow these steps:

-Add a `div` element to your webpage with a specific `id`.
+## 1. Add a `div` element
+ The first required step in creating a dashboard is to define a `div` element where the dashboard is to be rendered.
+The `id` of the 'div' identifies the HTML element and is needed by the script that manages the dashboard.
+This `div` is generally  referred to as the **Dashboards** container.

 ```html
 <div id="container">
 ```

+## 2. Create the dashboard
 In this example, we will create a simple dashboard with two cells.
-The first cell contains some *static HTML*, while the second contains a Highcharts chart.
-For this dashboard to work, we need both the **Highcharts** library and the **Dashboards** library.
+The first cell contains some *static HTML*, while the second contains a **Highcharts** chart.
+For this dashboard to work, we need both the **Highcharts** library and the **Dashboards** library, as well as the `layout` module.
+The required JS modules are imported as follows:

 ```html
 <script src="https://code.highcharts.com/highcharts.js"></script>